DeannaCarina/ELHTRadiology/README.md

 #### On contact.html
 <img src="readmeassets/wire9-contact.png">

-The wireframes were created during the website application's initial desgin process, as such there are changes between the layout of the wireframes and the final layout/design of the finished website.
+The wireframes were created during the website application's initial design process, as such there are changes between the layout of the wireframes and the final layout/design of the finished website.
 Wireframes were not made for the privacy policy or the 404 page as these will be very basic layouts with very little styling.

 ### Surface
 #### Typography